 5) (Optional) A copy of one paper you have written in English, either published or unpublished.

-Completed applications received by January 1, 2015 will receive first consideration.
+Completed applications received by November 15, 2014 will receive first consideration.
 Materials received after that date or those that do not fulfill the above requirements stand the chance of not being considered.
-Applications from women and minorities are encouraged.
-Dartmouth College is an equal opportunity employer.
+General inquiries should be directed to the Neukom Institute Manager, Victoria Smith, (Victoria.H.Smith@Dartmouth.edu).
+Dartmouth College is an equal opportunity/affirmative action employer with a strong commitment to diversity.
+In that spirit, we are particularly interested in receiving applications from a broad spectrum of people, including women, persons of color, persons with disabilities, veterans or any other legally protected group.

 Applications must be submitted here: